-These are things that you don’t need in your restaurant budget, per se, but that add a distinct value you to your business.
-This includes things like kitchen display systems, guest management systems, as well as various point of sale systems.
-You might be able to handle all of that with paper, a cash register, and a good hostess, but all of previously mentioned tech can help you in understand your restaurant data, while enhancing the guest experience.
-For example, a KDS system can not only help time out when each item needs to be prepared, but also lower food waste in the process – a substantial cost to restaurants.
+These are things that you don’t need in your restaurant budget, per se, but that adds distinct value to your business.
+This includes things like kitchen display systems, restaurant reservation systems, as well as various point of sale systems.
+You might be able to handle all of that with paper, a cash register, and a good hostess, but all of the previously mentioned technology can help you in understand your restaurant data while enhancing the guest experience.
+For example, a KDS system can not only help time out when each item needs to be prepared but also lower food waste in the process – a substantial cost to restaurants.

 How to Secure Restaurant Funding

 There are plenty of non-traditional solutions to getting funding for your business.
 Possibly the best is an angel investor, which is a silent partner that provides the startup capital.
 Depending on the restaurant’s theme, you might look into crowdsourcing options too.
-Finding investors, angel or not, involves networking, so be friendly but also be ready to talk shop.
-The restaurant business is a community, so go into it with the goal to find a mentor that may be able to help you out.
+Finding investors, angels or not involves networking, so be friendly but also be ready to talk shop.
+The restaurant business is a community.
+Approach it with the goal to find a mentor that may be able to help you out.